GrosserB/omnichannel-strategy-analysis/README.md

 We start by cleaning and preprocessing of the data (LINK).
 We aggregate online sales data on the year-quarter level.
 We also aggregate sales on postal code area level, and geocode the location of the showrooms and of each postal code.
 We then computed the distance between each showroom-postal code pair.
 We define areas as "treated" if their location is <50km from a showroom that opened during our sample period as some showrooms had opened before.
 We additionally augment the dataset with the average population density and credit score of the postal code area (LINK TO DATA DESCRIPTION).

 The challenge - as usual with causal inference - is to ensure that we don't misinterpret mere correlations as causal relationships, but instead recover as accurate as possible the "true" parameters.
 A particular concern in this setting are potentially hidden factors that impact sales and that are also correlated to treatment ("omitted variable bias").
 For example, all showrooms are located in urban areas.
 At the same time, consumers in urban areas may exhibit differential online shopping behaviors compared to consumers in rural areas even in the absence of treatment.
 For example, the covid lockdowns impacted urban and rural consumer behavior in different ways.
 Therefore, naive comparisons of online sales in areas with showrooms vs. those without, or simple before-after comparisons are likely to be biased and would lead to misleading conclusions.

+The fundamental idea behind the analysis is to view the opening of new showrooms as geographically separated quasi-experiments.
+This allows us to construct treatment and control groups.
+In the treatment group are customers that are geographically close to a newly opened store and thus are exposed to the showroom channel with some probability.
+In the control group are locations that further away from showrooms and thus less likely to be affected to this marketing channel.We take further measures, detailed below,

 PLOT "Pandemic_Growth_by_PopulationDensity"
 *brief description of plot*